EducloudHQ/rest_with_sam_python/content/testing/testing_create_weather_endpoint.md

 If you open up your dynamodb table in the aws console, you should see the created item there.

 ![alt text](https://raw.githubusercontent.com/EducloudHQ/rest_with_sam_python/master/assets/ddb_item.png)

+Go ahead and create more items in the dynamodb table.